So you’re looking to earn extra money online.

 Know at some point, the information in your course will be irrelevant.
 So stay on top of your course’s content and keep the information up-to-date.

 Forget about finding the perfect side-hustle from the start.

-The truth is the journey for entrepreneurs is rarely easy.
-Whether you consider yourself an entrepreneur or not, starting a side-hustle automatically makes you one.
-And, your journey in finding and working on your side-hustle (business) will have many ups and downs.
+The journey for entrepreneurs is rarely easy.
+Whether you consider yourself an entrepreneur, starting a side-hustle makes you automatically one.

 The same can happen to you, but you won’t know until you get started.